 Bustamante has a PhD in public policy.
 He also has a master's in public policy and a master's in economics from Berkeley.
-As part of his professional experience, he worked as a consultant for the Inter-American Development Bank and for the California Program on Access to Care, and worked for the Health Care Financing Administration of the Mexican Ministry of Health.
+As part of his professional experience, he worked as a consultant for the Inter-American Development Bank and for the California Program on Access to Care.
+Prior to that, he worked for the Health Care Financing Administration of the Mexican Ministry of Health.

 Discover, Connect: